-- Candidates for tenure should be expected to publish at least one article in a peerreviewed journal.
-The publishing venue need not be a flagship journal, but publications should appear in what are considered to be quality peer-reviewed journals. - Given that the field also values books and book chapters, we think that such publications can be appropriate alternatives to journal articles.
-There is a wide range of available venues to scholars, including but not limited to those listed below.
-The following academic publishers constitute the most prestigious University presses: the University of California Press Cambridge University Press, the University of Chicago Press, Harvard University Press, Oxford University Press, Princeton University Press, Stanford University Press, and Yale University Press.
-There are a range of solid university presses in the second tier, including Columbia University Press, Duke University, the University of Michigan Press, the University of Minnesota Press, the University of Wisconsin Press, the University of Nebraska Press, the University of Oklahoma Press, the University of Colorado Press, the University of Toronto Press, the University of Illinois Press, the University of North Carolina Press, and the University of Virginia Press.
-In addition, a number of for-profit publishers can be included in this tier, including Blackwell Publishing, Palgrave, Polity Press, Routledge, Berghahn, Bloomsbury, Left Coast, Waveland, and Sage. - We recognize that scholars in Public Health disciplines collaborate with colleagues on research projects and, therefore, co-author publications.
-However, given that our program expects faculty member to demonstrate independent contributions to the field, the candidate for tenure or promotion needs to be the sole author or the first author for the publications described above. - Some junior faculty come to Augustana with publications, either produced during graduate school or in faculty appointments elsewhere.
+- Candidates for tenure should be expected to publish at least one article in a peer-reviewed journal.
+The publishing venue need not be a flagship journal, but publications should appear in what are considered to be quality peer-reviewed journals. - Given that the field also values books and book chapters, we think that such publications can be appropriate alternatives to journal articles. - During the course of the COVID-19 pandemic, it became clear that a major component of Public Health scholarship is the ability to "translate science and data into actionable policy and communications in real time during a public health emergency," as laid out in the April 2022 CDC Moving Forward Summary Report, particularly sections 1-3 of Appendix A. Real-time communications and actionable policy typically do not take the form of manuscripts but are recognized as incredibly valuable professional expressions with enormous impact on human health and health-promoting behaviors. - We recognize that scholars in Public Health disciplines collaborate with colleagues on research projects and, therefore, co-author publications.
+Some junior faculty come to Augustana with publications, either produced during graduate school or in faculty appointments elsewhere.
 These publications will not count toward the publication requirement for tenure.
-Publications from a candidate's dissertation that appear after they begin their position at Augustana will count toward the publication requirement for tenure. - Paper presentations at professional conferences are an important part of being professionally engaged, and we both expect and encourage faculty members to present papers at regional, national, and/or international conferences regularly.
-Such presentations ought to be supported by the college by providing travel funding, and they ought to be recognized when allocating merit scores.
-However, we have concluded that conference papers are not a legitimate substitute for publications.
-Indeed, most published articles were once conference presentations, with the latter serving as early drafts of a work in progress.
-The reason they are presented at conferences is that they are not ready for publication.
+Publications from a candidate's dissertation that appear after they begin their position at Augustana will count toward the publication requirement for tenure. - Paper presentations at professional conferences are an important part of being professionally engaged, and we both expect and encourage faculty members to present papers at regional, national, and/or international conferences regularly. - We want to encourage faculty members to involve students in their work whenever possible.

-• We want to encourage faculty members to involve students in their work whenever possible and again would press for the college to financially support such student/faculty partnerships.
-We also think that such collaborations ought to be rewarded in merit scores, both in the teaching and scholarship areas.
 However, we do not think that such collaborations ought to be factored into the criteria we have laid out for decisions concerning tenure and promotion to full professor, unless such a collaboration yields a peer reviewed publication.